Track and roll back database changes

 If the Not Specifying Approvers feature is enabled in the current approval process, this section will display After submission, all approvers can review.
 Please check the results in the approval process..
 You do not need to manually specify an approver; all personnel authorized to approve the current work order will receive approval notifications and be able to approve it.

-After the task status changes to Pending Approval, you can perform the following operations before approval:
+After the task status changes to Pending Approval, you can perform these actions before approval:

 - Click the